toptal/picasso/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure that deployed demo has expected results and good examples
 - [ ] Ensure that tests pass by running `yarn test`
 - [ ] Ensure that visuals tests pass by running `yarn test:visual`.
 If not - check the documentation [how to fix visual tests](https://github.com/toptal/picasso/blob/master/docs/contribution/visual-testing.md#fixing-broken-visual-tests-inside-a-pr)
 - [ ] Ensure the changed/created components have not caused accessibility issues.
-[How to use a11y plugin in storybook](https://github.com/toptal/picasso/blob/master/docs/contribution/a11y.md).
+[How to use accessibility plugin in storybook](https://github.com/toptal/picasso/blob/master/docs/contribution/accessibility.md).

 <details>
 <summary>PR commands</summary>